garlick/hp6038/README.md

 ## HP 6038A Front Panel Replacement Hardware

+In this project, a headless HP 6038A system power supply gets a homebrew front panel for bench use.

 A schematic of the original TTL front panel is available in the [HP6033A/38A service manual](http://www.home.agilent.com/agilent/redirector.jspx?action=ref&cname=AGILENT_EDITORIAL&ckey=1000000382-1%3Aepsg%3Aman&lc=eng&cc=US&nfr=-35691.384539), page 99.